January 21

 http://www.coz.org/

-1824-Birthday of Thomas “Stonewall” Jackson, Confederate general and one of the most famous soldiers of the American Civil War, best known as "Stonewall" Jackson.
-Born at Clarksburg, VA (now WV).
+1824 - Birthday of Thomas “Stonewall” Jackson (d.
+1863) at Clarksburg, VA (now WV).
+Confederate general and one of the most famous soldiers of the American Civil War.
 At the first Battle of Bull Run on July 21, 1861, Union forces under Gen. Irvin McDowell were defeated by the Confederates.
 McDowell delayed the attack for two days, allowing Confederate Gen. Beauregard to call on reinforcements from the Shenandoah Valley.
 Their arrival late in the day gave the Confederates a numerical advantage.
 It was in this battle that Confederate Gen. Thomas J. Jackson was nicked named ‘Stonewall” for his firm stand at a crucial moment.
-May 2, 1963, General Stonewall Jackson, leading a large part of General lee's army, delivered a devastating blow on General Hooker's right flank.
-The Battle of Chancellorsville, 50 miles southwest of Washington, DC had started the day before.
-It was Lee goal to capture Washington, and the chance encounter in Gettysburg stopped him.
-In this battle, General Robert E. Lee won his greatest victory over huge Union forces under General Joseph Hooker, considered a military idiot, who allowed his men to party and bring prostitutes along ( thus the name Hookers ).
-In the North, 17,275 were killed or wounded; in the South, 12,821.
+On May 2, 1963, General Stonewall Jackson, leading a large part of General Lee's army, delivered a devastating blow on General Hooker's right flank.
+The Battle of Chancellorsville, 50 miles southwest of Washington, DC, had started the day before.
+It was Lee’s goal to capture Washington, and the chance encounter in Gettysburg stopped him.
+In this battle, General Robert E. Lee won his greatest victory over huge Union forces under General Joseph Hooker, considered a military idiot, who allowed his men to party and bring prostitutes along (thus the name Hookers).
+The North suffered 17,275 killed or wounded; the South, 12,821.
 Reconnoitering with his staff at day's end on May 2, Jackson and his group were mistaken for Union Soldiers and fired upon by their own forces.
 Jackson's shattered left arm had to be amputated.
-While he was hospitalized pneumonia set in; his death came on May 10 th in Chancellorsvile, VA.
+While he was hospitalized pneumonia set in; his death came on May 10 in Chancellorsville, VA.

 http://memory.loc.gov/ammem/today/jan21.html

-1844- John Browning, world famous gun maker and inventor who was taught gunsmithing by his Mormon pioneer father, Jonathan Browning, was born at Ogden, UT.
+1844 - John Browning (d.
+1926), world famous gun maker and inventor who was taught gunsmithing by his Mormon pioneer father, Jonathan Browning, was born at Ogden, UT.
 Starting the J.M. & M.S.
 Browning Arms Company with his brother, he designed guns for Winchester, Remington, Stevens and Colt arms companies, as well as American and European armies.
 Browning had more gun patents than any other gunsmith in the world.
 He is best known worldwide for inventing the machine gun in 1890 and the automatic pistol in 1896.
-He died suddenly Nov 26, 1926- at age 71, while at Belgium on business.
+He died suddenly at age 71 while at Belgium on business.
 The company he founded, known now as Browning Arms Company, is located at Morgan, UT.

-1853- Dr. Russell L. Hawes of Worcester, MA, received a patent for an envelope folding machine that proved practical commercially.
-It was not self-gumming, but nevertheless it enable three girls to produce the finished product at the rate of about 25,000 envelopes in 10 hours, thus allowing “junk mail” to be economically sent..
+1853 - Dr. Russell L. Hawes of Worcester, MA, received a patent for an envelope folding machine that proved practical commercially.
+It was not self-gumming, but nevertheless it enabled three girls to produce the finished product at the rate of about 25,000 envelopes in 10 hours, thus allowing “junk mail” to be economically sent.

 http://www.notfrisco.com/nortoniana/index.html